 Absolutely!
-You can certainly use NVIDIA graphics card with AMD processor.
-As far as the compatibility goes, it wouldn’t matter whether you choose an AMD or an Intel CPU for your NVIDIA graphics card.
+You can undoubtedly use an NVIDIA graphics card with an AMD processor.
+Regarding compatibility, choosing an AMD or an Intel CPU for your NVIDIA graphics card would be fine.

-Building PC can be a bit daunting in the beginning.
-There are so many things to consider from PCIe lanes to CPU cores.
+Building a PC can be daunting in the beginning.
+There are many things to consider, from PCIe lanes to CPU cores.

-Therefore, it is quite reasonable for a person to ask if they can use an NVIDIA GPUs with AMD processors given the fact that NVIDIA and AMD are both rivals in the GPU market.
+Therefore, it is reasonable for a person to ask if they can use NVIDIA GPUs with AMD processors, given that NVIDIA and AMD are rivals in the GPU market.

-For those of you who are not aware, AMD manufacturers both CPUs AND GPUs.
-In the CPU market they are a direct competitor to Intel and in the GPU market they are a direct competitor to NVIDIA.
+For those of you who need to be aware, AMD manufactures both CPUs AND GPUs.
+In the CPU market, they are a direct competitor to Intel, and in the GPU market, they are a direct competitor to NVIDIA.

-New PC builders in general, and gamers in particular, have a general notion that NVIDIA Graphics card may not be compatible with an AMD processors.
+New PC builders, in general, and gamers, in particular, have a general notion that NVIDIA Graphics cards may not be compatible with AMD processors.

 However, that is hardly the case!

-Graphics cards from NVIDIA or AMD and processors from Intel and AMD are all compatible with each other.
+Graphics cards from NVIDIA or AMD and processors from Intel and AMD are all compatible.

-So as far as the question of compatibility goes, you have nothing to worry about.
+So as far as the compatibility question goes, you have nothing to worry about.

 Can You Use Nvidia Graphics Card with AMD Processor?

-If you believe that you can achieve a higher performance/dollar ratio with an AMD and an NVIDIA GPU build then by all means go for it.
+If you believe you can achieve a higher performance/dollar ratio with an AMD and an NVIDIA GPU build, then by all means, go for it.

 However, there certainly are a few benefits that are exclusive to pairing an AMD CPU with an AMD GPU.
-The benefits aren’t major though but still worth mentioning.
+The benefits are minor, though, but still worth mentioning.

-Benefits to Using AMD CPUs with AMD GPUs Only
+Benefits of Using AMD CPUs with AMD GPUs Only

 There are certain benefits when pairing an AMD CPU with an AMD GPU: